 “Something which I think you will find of interest.
 Perhaps after you release me?”

 Ensel Rhe realized the raspel was right.
 If he truly wanted the crime lord dead, he’d have killed him already.
 Perhaps the desire to hunt him down, which Ensel Rhe had dwelt over this past week as they’d neared the city, was quelled now.
 At least until he’d heard the raspel’s information.
 He released Bekjris and shoved him back into his chair.

 Bekjris made a show of adjusting his multicolored jacket and tugging at the frilled cuffs of his shirt.
 When he finished, his long neck turned to consider the eslar.
 “Interested in that drink now?”
 Without waiting for an answer, Bekjris poured two glasses, placing one in front of the eslar.
 He drank his in one pull, whereupon he wasted no time pouring himself another.

 Ensel Rhe considered the drink but did not touch it.
 This corner of Bekjris’s establishment was warmed by a nearby fireplace.
 Low lantern light and dark lacquered walls presented a comforting atmosphere in which Ensel Rhe was not at all interested.
 Still, it’d been a long while since he’d tasted good brandy, so he lifted the glass and drank.
 While he did, he noticed that many of Bekjris’s thugs had disappeared.
 Those remaining kept hands close to weapons, their gazes never straying for long from the eslar.
-The body of the one he’d killed was already gone, probably on its way to be weighted down and tossed into the Silvercross.
+The body of the one he’d killed was already gone, probably on its way to being weighted down and tossed into the Silvercross.
 Pity he’d not recovered his knife.
 Fortunately, it had not been Hannu’s.
 That blade had a special purpose that went far beyond killing common riffraff.